 Pleated Paper Filter – Pleated paper filters may not be washed in gas or water.
-Washing this type filter will prevent airflow through the filter, even after allowing it dry out.
+Washing this type of filter will prevent airflow through the filter, even after allowing it to dry out.

-Pre Filter – Pre filters are sponge and may be washed in gas.
+Pre Filter – Pre-filters are sponges and may be washed in gas.
 Pleated main filters may not be soaked with water or gas.

 Should I Oil Mower Air Filter?

 Oiling the air filter using engine oil helps trap finer dust particulars, but not all filters may be oiled.
 Never oil a pleated paper air filter.
-Oiling this type filter will partially or completely block the filter, causing your mower to blow black smoke or stall the mower altogether, a condition known as flooding.
-Check out how to unflood mower engine video here.
+Oiling this type of filter will partially or completely block the filter, causing your mower to blow black smoke or stall the mower altogether, a condition known as flooding.
+Check out the how-to unflood mower engine video here.